Student Rights and Responsibilities Letter from the Superintendent

 Dear Parents and Families,

-On behalf of Fairfax County Public Schools (FCPS), I welcome you and your children to the 2017-18 school year.
-The education of our community's young people is essential to our county, our state, and to our nation.
+On behalf of Fairfax County Public Schools (FCPS), I welcome you and your children to the 2020-21 school year.
+The education of our community’s young people is essential to our county, our state, and to our nation.
 The employees of FCPS take this responsibility very seriously.
-We acknowledge that we are best able to serve all students equally well when we establish strong working relationships with parents.
+We know that we are best able to serve all students equally well when we establish strong working relationships with parents.
+We recognize that the 2020-21 school year will be unlike any other as we begin the school year in a virtual setting.
+We understand that there are significant academic and social/emotional challenges to our students learning remotely.
+We have strengthened our digital learning model so that we can provide an even more rigorous and engaging virtual-learning program with greater connections for all students at all grade levels.
+Remember, the expectation for student behavior under the Student Rights and Responsibilities (R2601) applies in either setting. both on school grounds as well as the virtual classroom environment.

-The 2017-18 Student Rights and Responsibilities: A Guide for Families was designed to convey the expectations for student behavior in our schools so that we can provide all students with a conducive learning environment.
-We ask that you use this document as a framework for discussing with your child these expectations so that he or she is well prepared for success when the 2017-18 school year begins.
+We want your child to be part of a responsive, caring, and inclusive culture where everyone feels valued, supported, and hopeful.
+It is our goal that every child is reached, challenged, and prepared for success in school and in life.
+Collaboration with parents is essential to reaching this vision.
+Therefore, we ask that you use this document as a framework for discussing these expectations with your child so that he or she is well prepared for success when the 2020-21 school year begins.
 You will also find that this publication includes information that you may need throughout the school year, including contact numbers and other resources.

-Thank you for working with us to create an environment where everyone is treated with respect, is encouraged to help others, and is free to learn and explore new ideas and interests.
-Please contact your child's teacher or principal should you have questions about this document or if we can be of assistance to you.
-We look forward to working in partnership with you to prepare your child for success today and, ultimately, for success in life.
+Thank you for working with us to create an environment where everyone is treated with respect, is encouraged to help others, and is free to learn and explore new ideas.
+Please contact your child’s teacher or principal should you have questions about this document or if we can be of assistance to you.

 Scott S. Brabrand, Ed.D.